OpenDSA/OpenDSA/RST/source/Quicksort.rst

 In reality, there is only a single array involved (as you will see in the proficiency exercise that follows the visualization).

-.. avembed:: AV/Sorting/quicksortAV.html
+.. avembed:: AV/Sorting/quicksortAV.html ss

 Here is a complete proficiency exercise to see how well you understand Quicksort.

-.. avembed:: AV/Sorting/quicksortProficiency.html
+.. avembed:: AV/Sorting/quicksortProficiency.html pe
    :showbutton: hide

 To analyze Quicksort, we first analyze the ``findpivot`` and